AdobeDocs/media-analytics.en/help/reporting/dimensions/creative-id.md

 ---
 title: Creative ID
-description: The Creative ID dimension reports the ad creative identifier as a classification of the Ad dimension.
+description: The Creative ID dimension reports the ad creative identifier as a classification of the Ad dimension, or as an eVar populated using a processing rule.
 feature: Dimensions
 role: User, Admin
 ---